pact-foundation/pact-reference/c/consumer/README.md

 The tests require:

-- A C and Rust compiler
+- A C and Rust compiler (Rust compiler requires nightly toolchain)
 - CMake (version 3.24 or higher)
 - Conan (version 2.0 or higher)